Let Me Teach You About this Thing Called “Context” ⇥ techdirt.com

-I get that Mike Masnick is just baiting for clicks, but that doesn’t excuse such blatant stupidity.
+I get that Mike Masnick is just baiting for clicks.
 First:

 He compared patent infringement to signing one’s name on a painting that someone else put energy into finishing.
 Cook stressed the importance of companies building their own stuff so that Apple would not be “the developer for the rest of the world.”